 - Add the spaghetti to the boiling water and cook according to the package directions or al dente.
 Use a wire-mesh skimmer or tongs to remove the spaghetti from the pot and place them directly into the skillet.
 Stir to coat the spaghetti with the sauce.
 Save 4 ounces of reserved pasta water.

-- Add tomato purée, the rest of the strawberries, and the reserved pasta water, and reduce by half again until the sauce thickens.
+- Add tomato purée (or diced tomato and purée mix), the rest of the strawberries, and the reserved pasta water, and reduce by half again until the sauce thickens.
 Season to taste.

 - Oaktown Spice’s Aleppo Chile Pepper flakes gives it a perfect zing.
 Finish with olive oil, salt and black pepper as desired.

 Add Parmigiano or Pecorino cheese if you like.